masa08/flutter_with_ddd/PITCHME.md

 +++

 Directory Structure
-- lib/
+- lib/ => We write code in this directory mainly
-  - We write code in this directory mainly
+  - main.dart
 - test/
 - android/
 - ios/